jsuhoversnik/EYE-GoG-Lan-Fixes/Readme.md

 All of the multiplayer options still exist in the game, the menu buttons for them just got hidden or disabled.

-The modified files in this repo add restore the hidden options in the create server menu dialog, and revert the menu button's name from 'SECONDARY MISSIONS [SOLO]' to 'Create Server'
+The modified files in this repo restore the hidden options in the create server menu dialog, and revert the menu button's name from 'SECONDARY MISSIONS [SOLO]' to 'Create Server'

 The 'SECONDARY MISSIONS [SOLO]' label is only renamed for english localization